dans3367/Authentik2/UNSUBSCRIBE_IMPLEMENTATION.md

 ### Unsubscribe Flow (New Implementation)
 1. Customer clicks unsubscribe link in email
 2. Request goes to Express server at `/api/unsubscribe/birthday?token=xxx`
-3. Express proxies to unsubscribe server on port 7070
+3. Express proxies to cardprocessor-go server on port 5004
-4. Unsubscribe server:
+4. Cardprocessor-go server:
    - Validates token exists and hasn't been used
    - Displays HTML form with contact info
    - Shows reason selection and feedback fields
 5. Customer submits form
-6. Unsubscribe server:
+6. Cardprocessor-go server:
    - Marks token as used
    - Updates contact's `birthday_email_enabled` to false
    - Stores unsubscribe reason and timestamp